 Olivia tried to re-start her country career in the late '90s, with middling success.
 One of her songs, though, did win a daytime Emmy after it appeared on "As the World Turns."

-While not having many big hits, Olivia was still singing and recording.
+While not having many big hits, Olivia was still singing and recording during the 1990s and 2000s.
 She also embarked on several tours, and her fans loved seeing her.

 She also starred in Del Shores' television show "Sordid Lives."
-She sang some original songs that Olivia composed herself.
+Olivia sang some original songs that Olivia composed herself.

 Around this time, Olivia embarked on a relationship with gaffer/cameraman Patrick McDermott.
 The affair lasted for almost a decade, until McDermott mysteriously disappeared at sea.

-Daughter Chloe had some well-publicized health problems, suffering from anorexia.
+Daughter Chloe had some well-publicized health problems in the 2000s, suffering from anorexia.

-Olivia has been performing in Las Vegas in recent years, and the duet with her daughter featured some local celebrity impersonators.
+Olivia has been performing in Las Vegas in recent years, and the duet with her daughter featured some local Las Vegas celebrity impersonators.

 Overall, Olivia has over 25 Top 40 singles.
 Over half of them went Top 10.